dickhardt/A2P3_agent/README.md

 - jstorage
 - various phonegap plugins

-To run locally in a web browser:
+To run Agent locally in a web browser:

 - Disable the cross domain policy in your browser, e.g.,